badhusha-dev/digicraft.space/TECH_README.md

 #### **Sitemap**
 - **File:** `public/sitemap.xml`
 - **What to change:** Add new pages, update existing URLs
+- **Purpose:** Sitemap.xml is an XML file that lists all the pages on your website.
+It helps search engines like Google discover and crawl your pages more efficiently, improving SEO and search visibility.
+When you add new pages, you should update this file to include the new URLs.

 #### **Robots.txt**
 - **File:** `public/robots.txt`